 Brienne of Tarth and Jaime Lannister.
-One of their early scenes show a sword fight between them, described in a way similar to a sexual encounter, by the end of which Jaime jokingly tells the third party that was chastising his wife (the guy promptly points out that it looked more like she was chastising him).
+One of their early scenes shows a sword fight between them, described in a way similar to a sexual encounter, by the end of which Jaime jokingly tells the third party that was chastising his wife (the guy promptly points out that it looked more like she was chastising him).
 Really, their whole relationship reeks of suppressed erotic tension.

 Sandor Clegane clearly cannot decide whether he is more attracted to Sansa Stark or annoyed by her idealistic outlook on life.
 So in turns he: mocks her, tries to help her survive in the Deadly Decadent Court, threatens to kill her and saves her life.
 Although the sexual tension is mutual, belligerence comes solely from him, as Sansa tries her best to be polite to him (which he usually finds annoying).